prog4biol/pfb2019/README.md

 #### Lines and Indentation

 Python denotes blocks of code by line indentation.
 Incorrect line spacing and/or indention will cause an error to be reported or could make your code run in a way you don't expect.
-You can get help with indentation from good text editors or IDEs.
+You can get help with indentation from good text editors or Interactive Development Environments (IDEs).

 The number of spaces in the indentation need to be consistent but a specific number is not required.
 All lines of code, or statements, within a single block must be indented in the same way.
 For example: